Pet owners believe that dogs are just like us humans!

 Are you wondering if your dog ever dreams of you?

 It is possible because dogs relive the moments that happened while they were awake.
-So whatever they saw or did can come up while they are dreaming.
-This explains the twitching and the other movements they make while dreaming.
+So, whatever they saw or did can come up while they are dreaming.
+This explains the twitching and other movements they make while dreaming.